HenrikBengtsson/future/OVERVIEW.md

 > v
 [1] 3.14
 ```
-Note how the future is resolved as soon as we create it the future via `future()`.
+Note how the future is resolved as soon as we create it using `future()`.
 This is because the default strategy for resolving futures is "eager", which emulates R itself in _when_ it evaluates expressions.

 We can use a "lazy" evaluation strategy as follows: